 Remember that your little one needs you during a tantrum and they're not intentionally trying to upset or embarrass you, so don't raise your voice and trust that the tantrum will pass.
 If you stay calm and in control, your little one is more likely to calm down too.

-The NSPCC states that an angry reaction can "lead to emotional and physical harm.
-And this is never OK".
 Children mirror how their parents act, which can affect their behaviour in the future.
 So try to take deep breaths and react calmly.

 Most importantly, if you get any unwelcome looks from strangers, try to brush them off and ignore them.